 If you have fat malabsorption or bile issues, you may want to limit the amount of extra virgin olive oil you consume and the amount of oleic acid in your diet.
 Oleic acid is a potent CCK producer that requires ample amounts of bile for processing.
 You also do not want to eat a lot of extra virgin olive oil in one meal to prevent fat malabsorption; it is best to spread out your ingestion of the oil throughout different meals and not ingest like six tablespoons at one time.
 3 4

 In conclusion, there are some problems with olive oil including purity, fat ratios, and its susceptibility to air, heat, and light.
 It is one of the better vegetable oils to consume raw, but I prefer oils comprised mostly of MCT’s for cooking because they are more chemically stable making them better for your health.

 Here are some recommendations to help you find good quality extra virgin olive oil and how to maintain the quality:

-- Grown and processed in California, and Organic if possible.
-We recommend California Olive Ranch and Enzo Olive Oil here at FYG.
+- Grown and processed in California, and organic if possible.
+We recommend and use Enzo olive oil here at FYG.

-- Look for extra virgin olive oil that is stored in a dark bottle to protect if from light.
+- Look for extra virgin olive oil that is stored in a dark bottle to protect it from light oxidation.

 - Only consume extra virgin olive oil, do not heat it and do not cook with it.